English | Español

 Minimizing.
 Grandpa: “Oh that.
 That’s just a game.
 She likes it.”

-Acknowledge his reality, explain why his behavior is a problem, restate boundary.
+Acknowledge his reality, explain why his behavior is a problem, and restate the boundary.
 Parent: “I understand that it’s a game to you, but she’s starting to think of herself as clumsy.
 Please stop calling Monique names.”

 Emotional coercion.
 Grandpa: “How can you talk to me like this?
 You’re making a big deal out of nothing, as usual.”